sroby/f-type-c/README.md

 You will also need to copy `SDL2.dll` from `$SDL_PATH/bin` to the same directory as the executable.

+**NOTE:** The Windows version lacks a standard output (so far).
+Drag and drop a ROM file to the executable to run it.

 ## Documentation credits
 This project wouldn't be possible without the following sources:
 * [Nesdev Wiki](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki)